pingcap/docs-cn/v2.1/tools/data-migration-practice.md

 # configuration item name.
 black-white-list:
   global:
-    do-tables:                        # The upstream tables to be synchronized
+    do-tables:                        # The upstream tables to be replicated
-    - db-name: "test_db"              # The database name of the table to be synchronized
+    - db-name: "test_db"              # The database name of the table to be replicated
-      tbl-name: "test_table"          # The name of the table to be synchronized
+      tbl-name: "test_table"          # The name of the table to be replicated

 # mydumper global configuration.
 Each instance can quote it by the configuration item name.
 mydumpers: